lucylow/Covid_Control/README.md

 ## Phase1 : Predictor Model Design LSTM (NPI-LSTM) Predictor

 * An LSTM neural network model  is trained with publicly available data on infections and NPIs in a number of countries and applied to predicting how the pandemic will unfold in them in the future.
 The predictions are cascaded one day at a time and constrained to a meaningful range.

-* Using the data-driven LSTM model as the Predictor, a Prescriptor is evolved in a multi-objective setting to minimize the number of COVID-19 cases, as well as the number and stringency of NPIs (representing economic impact).
+Using the data-driven LSTM model as the Predictor, a Prescriptor is evolved in a multi-objective setting to minimize the number of COVID-19 cases, as well as the number and stringency of NPIs (representing economic impact).

 * Keras representation of the learnable predictor model with LSTM example 'data' directory
+  * The previous 21 days are fed into the context input; the previous 21 days of stringency values for the eight NPIs are fed into the action input.
+  * The Lambda layer combines the context branch h and the action branch g to produce prediction Rˆn.
+  * The effects of social distancing and endogenous growth rate of the pandemic are processed in separate pathways, making it possible to ensure that stringency has a monotonic effect, resulting in more regular predictions.

 Eight NPIs were used to train the Predictor model.
-Values range from 0 (no measures) to 2, 3, or 4 (full measures).
+Values range from 0 for no measures to 2, 3, or 4 for full measures:

-* Schools closing
+* Schools closing [important]
-* Workplace closing
+* Workplace closing [important]
 * Cancel public events
 * Restrictions on gatherings
 * Close public transport
 * Stay at home requirements
 * Restrictions on internal movements travel between regions/cities
 * International travel controls

-* School and workplace closings turn out to be the two most important NPIs in the simulations: they have the largest and most reliable effects on the number of cases compared to e.g. restrictions on gatherings and travel.

-* The previous 21 days are fed into the context input; the previous 21 days of stringency values for the eight NPIs are fed into the action input.
-* The Lambda layer combines the context branch h and the action branch g to produce prediction Rˆn.
-* The effects of social distancing and endogenous growth rate of the pandemic are processed in separate pathways, making it possible to ensure that stringency has a monotonic effect, resulting in more regular predictions.